-- 2. Adjust the linkage length by releasing the drive lever and removing clevis pin and rotating the linkage in the lower swivel.
+- 4. The spring that keeps tension on the knob should normally not need adjustment.
+However, if adjustment is needed, adjust to where length of spring is about 1" between washers.
+Adjust spring length by turning nut at front of spring. - d) Drive Lever Linkage Adjustment - 1.
+With rear of machine still on jack stands and engine running at full throttle, move the speed control lever to the midway position.
+Move the respective drive lever upward until it reaches the neutral position and engage neutral lock latches.
+See Figure 4.
+If the tire rotates in either direction, the length of the drive lever linkage will need to be adjusted. - 2.
+Adjust the linkage length by loosening the jam nuts at both ends of the linkage and rotating the linkage in the ball joints.
 Lengthen the linkage if the tire is turning in reverse and shorten the linkage if the tire is creeping forward.
-Rotate the linkage several turns if the tire is rotating fairly fast.
-But as the adjustment gets closer, adjust the linkage in 1/2 turn increments.
-Release and re-engage neutral lock latch checking that the tire stops.
-Continue these process until the tire is at a dead stop. - 3.
-Replace the hairpin back into each clevis pin. - 4.
+Tighten the jam nuts at both ends.
+Release and re-engage the neutral lock checking that the tire stops.
+Continue this process until the tire is at a dead stop. - 3.
 Make this adjustment for both sides. - e) Tracking Adjustment - 1.
-Stop engine, raise rear of machine, remove jack stands and carefully lower machine to the ground. - 2.
+Stop engine and wait for all moving parts to stop.
+Raise rear of machine, remove jack stands, and carefully lower machine to the ground. - 2.
 Check the drive tire pressures and tire circumferences.
-See 5.1.11. - 3.
-Run the unit and observe the tracking on a level, smooth, hard surface such as concrete or asphalt.

-4. If the unit tracks to one side or the other, turn the quick track knob.
+See 5.1.12. - 3.
+Run the unit and observe the tracking on a level, smooth, hard surface such as concrete or asphalt. - 4.
+If the unit tracks to one side or the other, turn the quick track knob.
 Turn the knob right to "steer" right, turn the knob left to "steer" left.